xenit-eu/helm-alfresco/README.md

 * Description: This is the setting for the elastic index name.
 The default name is dynamic, it is based on your namespace name.
 * This prevents potential issues when using a shared elastic environment.
 > [!NOTE]
-> The global value lobal.elasticsearch.indexName takes precedence when set.
+> The global value `global.elasticsearch.indexName` takes precedence when set.

 #### `global.elasticsearch.indexName`